yhoogstrate/dr-disco/README.md

 Due to the `chimSegmentMin` and `chimJunctionOverhangMin` settings, STAR shall produce the additional output file(s).
 This file may need to be converted to BAM format, e.g. by running `samtools view -bhS Chimeric.out.sam > Chimeric.out.bam`.
 This generated `ChimericSorted.bam` can then be used as input file for *Dr. Disco*.
 Note that samtools has changed its commandline interface over time and that the stated command might be slighly different for different versions of samtools.

-### Step 1: STAR [2.7 (and above?)]
+### Step 1: STAR [2.7]

 ```
 mkdir -p '{$prefix}/'